Is your house Earthquake Resistant? Factors you should consider before you build or buy a home.

 6. Balanced load distribution

 Unquestionably, any building structure should have symmetry, which can not only help in proper distribution of load over its foundation but also help in maintaining a constant balance.

 Understanding the importance of balancing load forces, an architect should be able to make design plans which will make the structure look attractive, without compromising on the foundation and balance.

 Constructing an earthquake-resistant homes / building requires a lot of technical expertise.
 Thriving as the most reliable builders in Kerala, Veegaland Homes design and construct modern living spaces ensuring ultimate safety and quality.
 Our apartments in Kerala have Earthquake resistant RCC framed structure on a deep pile foundation.

-Equipped with the latest technology to realize exemplary modern living, Veegaland Homes upcoming RERA approved apartment in Kochi have sample apartments ready to offer the interested buyers a glimpse into their dream home.
+Equipped with the latest technology to realize exemplary modern living, Veegaland Homes upcoming RERA registered apartment in Kochi have sample apartments ready to offer the interested buyers a glimpse into their dream home.